- Amerigroup offers many types of Medicare supplement insurance (Medigap) plans to help cover the out-of-pocket costs of original Medicare.

 However, the competitiveness of the insurance marketplace is intended to keep Medigap plan prices affordable.

-The table below compares the monthly premiums of different available Amerigroup Medigap plans in different cities in the company’s coverage area.
+The table below shows the range of monthly premiums of Amerigroup’s Medigap plans in a few sample cities in the company’s coverage area.

 |Location (demographic info)||Plan A||Plan F||Plan G||Plan N|